-Similar to the SBA loan guarantee, the USDA (United States Department of Agriculture) also provides a loan guarantee for small businesses called the B&I or Business & Industry loan guarantee.
-As one may imagine this program is more for businesses in rural areas, which by USDA standards is a city or town with fewer than 50,000 residents.
-Here is a link to the eligibility map – https://eligibility.sc.egov.usda.gov/eligibility/welcomeAction.do
+Similar to the SBA loan guarantee, the USDA (United States Department of Agriculture) also provides a loan guarantee for small businesses called the B&I or Business & Industry loan program.
+As one may imagine, this program is more for rural businesses, which by USDA standards is a city or town with fewer than 50,000 residents.
+Here is a link to a map of eligible rural areas – https://eligibility.sc.egov.usda.gov/eligibility/welcomeAction.do

-The process is basically the same as the SBA where the entrepreneur would prepare a business plan and go to the bank.
-The bank would look at the project and decide if additional security is needed in the project.
+The process is basically the same as the SBA, where the entrepreneur would prepare a business plan and go to a bank.
+The lender would look at the project and decide if additional security is needed in the project.

-USDA guarantee portion varies depending on the amount of the loan:
+USDA guarantee portion varies depending on the maximum amount of the loan:

 - 80% for loans of $5 million or less

 - 70% between $5 million and $10 million